Catel/Catel.Docs/src/vnext/content/getting-started/wpf/finalizing-the-application.md

 }
 ```

-Then, add this code to the *OnAddFamilyExecute* function:
+Then, add this code to the `OnAddFamilyExecute` function:

 ```
-private async void OnAddFamilyExecute()
+private async Task OnAddFamilyExecuteAsync()
 {
     var family = new Family();